nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Use case: UC01 List food**

 **MSS**
-1. User requests to list food (UC01)
+1. User requests to list food (UC01).
-2. McGymmy shows a list of food that user has added (UC02) Use case ends
+2. McGymmy shows a list of food that user has added (UC02).<br>
+Use case ends.

 **Use case: UC02 Add food**

 **MSS**
-1. User requests to add food into the list
+1. User requests to add food into the list.
-2. McGymmy adds the food item into the list
+2. McGymmy adds the food item into the list.<br>
 Use case ends.

 **Extensions**
 - 1a.
-The format of add method is invalid
+The format of add method is invalid.
     1a1.
-McGymmy shows an error message
+McGymmy shows an error message.<br>
     Use case ends.

 **Use case: UC03 Delete food**

 **MSS**
-1. User requests to list food (UC01)
+1. User requests to list food (UC01).
-2. McGymmy shows a list of food
+2. McGymmy shows a list of food.
-3. User request to delete a specific food on the list
+3. User request to delete a specific food on the list.
-4. McGymmy deletes the food
+4. McGymmy deletes the food.<br>

-Use case ends
+Use case ends.

 **Extensions**
 - 2a.
-The list is empty<br>
+The list is empty.<br>
     Use case ends.

 - 3a.
 The given index is invalid.<br>
    - 3a1.
-McGymmy shows an error message.
+McGymmy shows an error message.<br>
    Use case resumes at step 2.

 **Use case: UC04 Help**

 **MSS**
-1. User requests help
+1. User requests help.
-2. McGymmy shows all commands and the usage of each command
+2. McGymmy shows all commands, and the usage of each command.<br>

-Use case ends
+Use case ends.

 **Extensions**
-No extensions
+No extensions.

 **Use case: UC05 Update food**

 **MSS**
-1. User requests to list food (UC01)
+1. User requests to list food (UC01).
-2. McGymmy shows a list of food
+2. McGymmy shows a list of food.
-3. User request to update a specific food on the list
+3. User request to update a specific food on the list.
-4. McGymmy updates the food
+4. McGymmy updates the food.<br>

-Use case ends
+Use case ends.

 **Extensions**
 - 2a.
-The list is empty<br>
+The list is empty.<br>
     Use case ends.
 - 3a.
 The given index is invalid.<br>
    - 3a1.
-McGymmy shows an error message
+McGymmy shows an error message.<br>
    Use case resumes at step 2.

 **Use case: UC06 Import a McGymmy data file**

 **MSS**

 1. User imports McGymmy file to McGymmy.
-2. McGymmy overrides the old files with the new McGymmy files.
+2. McGymmy overrides the old files with the new McGymmy files.<br>
 Use case ends.

 **Extensions**
  - 1a.
 The format for the save file is invalid.
     - 1a1.
 McGymmy shows an error message.
+    Use case ends.
  - 1b.
 The path to the save file is invalid.
     - 1b1.
-McGymmy shows an error message.
+McGymmy shows an error message.<br>
     Use case ends.

 **Use case: UC07 Export a McGymmy data file**

 **MSS**

-1. User exports his McGymmy file
+1. User exports his McGymmy file.
-2. McGymmy creates a copy of his MyGymmy file in the selected directory
+2. McGymmy creates a copy of his MyGymmy file in the selected directory.<br>
 Use case ends.

 **Extensions**
  - 1a.
 The path to directory is invalid.
     - 1a1.
-McGymmy shows an error message.
+McGymmy shows an error message.<br>
     Use case ends.

 **Use case: UC08 Add a macro command**

 **MSS**

-1. User creates a macro to execute several commands in sequence
+1. User creates a macro to execute several commands in sequence.
-2. McGymmy adds the macro to the list of available commands
+2. McGymmy adds the macro to the list of available commands.<br>

-Use case ends
+Use case ends.

 **Extensions**

  - 1a.
-The format of the macro is invalid
+The format of the macro is invalid.
     - 1a1.
-McGymmy shows an error message
+McGymmy shows an error message.<br>
     Use case ends.

 **Use case: UC09 Execute a macro command**

 **MSS**

 1. User executes a macro command
-2. McGymmy executes the commands in the macro command as if the user entered them one by one
+2. McGymmy executes the commands in the macro command as if the user entered them one by one<br>
 Use case ends

 **Extensions**

  - 1a.
-The macro does not exist
+The macro does not exist.
     - 1a1.
-McGymmy shows the error message
+McGymmy shows the error message.<br>
     Use case ends.

  - 2a.
 One of the executed commands encounter an error.
     - 2a1.
-McGymmy shows the error message from that command, and displays the commands that successfully executed, and the commands that have yet to execute.
+McGymmy shows the error message from that command, and displays the commands that successfully executed, and the commands that have yet to execute.<br>
     Use case ends.

 **Use case: UC10 List all macro commands**